ARPU in SaaS companies

 If you're looking for ways to achieve a higher ARPU, you could try the following methods;

 - Focus on encouraging your existing customer base to increase their spending and become higher paying customers.
 For instance, if you are in the business of mobile apps, this additional revenue may come through in-app purchases.
 For internet companies, bundle upgrades may be a good strategy

 - Hire a Customer Success Manager to focus on customer retention rather than customer acquisition.
 This can increase your loyal customers' lifetime value and turn low ARPU customers into high ARPU customers.

 This is a measure of value, on average, for a new customer that signs up for your service.
 It takes into account variable costs, including transaction fees, refunds, and support.

 Why is ARPU important?

-- It provides insights into your pricing strategy
+- It provides insights into your pricing model

 - It enables you to target the right customers

 - It allows you to calculate other valuable metrics like net revenue retention